ShinyShips/TBA-Webscraper/README.md

 ## How it works

 The script uses the selenium package to open a Chrome window and navigate to the Blue Alliance website for a specific competition.
-It then uses BeautifulSoup to scrape the page for information about the teams and their scores.
+It then uses BeautifulSoup to scrape the page for information about the team's OPR, number of cones, and number of cubes.
+It then calls the statbotics API for each team at the event and gathers the overall EPA, auto EPA, teleop EPA, and endgame EPA.

 The script writes the scraped data to a Pandas dataframe, which is then written to a Google Sheet using the gspread package.
 You can then take data from the Google Sheet and then do your own analysis.

+Currently, this is being used to gather information to be dumped into a database for use within an internal scouting app.

 ## Future Work/Expansion
 This can be be improved or expanded upon in a bunch of ways.
-Need more data than just cubes and cones?
+Need more data than what was provided?
 Add a bit more selenium code to capture those metrics and then create additional dictionaries for the data and then append it to the rows dictionary.

-Future work may include finding all relevant data for a team across multiple events or just the alst event they attended.
+Future work may include finding all relevant data for a team across multiple events or just the all events they attended.
 As this cannot really be used in the early stages of an event before all the teams have played.
+Also possibly scraping the EPA breakdown from statbotics or just waiting until that is added to the API to add that info.

 ## Contributing